California Marine Protected Areas, Golden Gate MPA Collaborative & Marin MPA Watch Volunteer Program

-The data collected by MPA Watch acts as a compliment to the biological surveys of MPAs throughout the state.
+The data collected by Marin MPA Watch acts as a compliment to the biological surveys of MPAs throughout the state.
 The data provides information on how human beings are using our MPAs and assists in informing agencies, organizations, and local communities about the success and health of their MPAs.
-Additionally, the MPA Watch program aims to involve local communities in learning about marine and coastal resources, and to inspire and empower ocean stewardship.
+Additionally, the program aims to involve local communities in learning about marine and coastal resources, and to inspire and empower ocean stewardship through education, trainings and volunteerism.

-If you are interested in signing up for the MPA Watch program, use the calendar above to find upcoming events.
-Let us know which date(s) you are interested in attending in the 'Message' section of the sign up form below.
+If you are interested in signing up for the MPA Watch program, use the calendar below to find upcoming training dates, and use the form below to RSVP.

-Volunteers use standardized protocols to collect relevant, scientifically rigorous, and broadly accessible data.
+Volunteers use standardized protocols (paper survey) to collect relevant, scientifically rigorous, and broadly accessible data.
 The MPA Watch volunteers will observe and record both consumptive and non-consumptive offshore and onshore activities in and around MPAs, which will improve our understanding of how people are using these new MPAs.
 Data is meant to inform the management, enforcement, and science of California's marine protected areas, and allows us to track how the public uses coastal areas.
+These surveys are then uploaded electronically.

 By involving local communities in this MPA monitoring, MPA Watch programs inspire and empower stewardship, and educate the public about California’s ocean ecosystems.